What is a brain aneurysm?

 - treat high blood pressure

-- don’t use stimulant drugs like cocaine
+- do not use stimulant drugs like cocaine

 - eat a healthy diet and get plenty of exercise